 FDA has approved saline and silicone implants in the United States.
 Saline breast implants contain saline solution, while the other contains silicone gel.

-Many patients prefer silicone implants because they may feel more natural.
+Of the types of breast implants many patients prefer silicone breast implants because they may feel more natural.
 However, some are concerned that silicone could leak into the body and cause an adverse reaction.

 Silicone implants were taken off the market by FDA in the early 2000s, but today they are approved and regarded as safe for most patients.